-As Dr. Klontz suggested in his article for CNBC’s “Invest in You: Ready.
+As Dr. Brad Klontz suggested in his article for CNBC’s “Invest in You: Ready.
 Set.
-Grow.” column, it’s hard to get motivated toward your financial goals if you don’t link your goal to the things you’re most passionate about.
+Grow.” column, it’s hard to get motivated toward your financial goals if you don’t link them to the things you’re most passionate about.

-This last tip can have a huge impact on your success.
-Automating as much of the actions involved in progressing toward your financial goals can mitigate the perception that you’re doing without — or doing with less.
+This last tip can have a huge impact.
+Automating as many actions involved in progressing toward your financial goals as possible can mitigate the perception that you’re doing without — or doing with less.

 Resources for Setting and Reaching Financial Goals